On the 10th June 1755, the Public Advertiser carried the following report:

 Yet more England captains have continued to come off the conveyor belt since then, namely Ted Dexter, Tony Lewis, Mike Brearley and Mike Atherton, but the only truly competitive team to emerge during this period was that of the early 1970s.
 Led by the inimitable Majid Khan, the team was, for once, particularly strong in bowling, with an attack led by John Spencer, Phil Edmonds and Mike Selvey.
 Derek Pringle led by example in 1979, when he scored a century in a massive win at Lord’s, and showed that Cambridge could still spring surprises when he made his debut for England in 1982 instead of playing in the University Match, a unique occurrence.

-From 2001, Cambridge University ceased playing a full length first-class fixture list; this status now only applies to the annual clash with Oxford, which alternates between Fenner’s and The Parks, as does the annual Twent20 which gas been played since 2008.
-A one-day fixture is played at Lord’s.
+From 2001, Cambridge University ceased playing a full length first-class fixture list; this status only applied to the annual clash with Oxford, which alternated between Fenner’s and The Parks, as does the annual T20 which gas been played since 2008.
+A one-day fixture, played at Lord’s continued until 2021.
 At the same time, CUCC formed a joint squad with Anglia Ruskin University (ARU) to form a new University Centre of Cricketing Excellence (UCCE) in which players from CUCC and ARU could play.
-During 2004, the responsibility for the UCCEs passed from the ECB to MCC who now fund and oversee the MCC Universities scheme nationally.
-The MCCU now plays two first-class and one non-First Class, fixtures against the counties and participates in league tournaments with other MCCUs.
+During 2004, the responsibility for the UCCEs passed from the ECB to MCC who funded the MCC Universities scheme nationally until 2019.
+The ECB took over and re-established the UCCE scheme.

 Embracing these changes, cricket at Cambridge continues to thrive in the twenty-first century.
 Both the University eleven (Blues) and the Crusaders continue to fulfil an extensive and competitive fixture list against a wide variety of opponents.
 These range from the traditional, like the Free Foresters, Combined Services and Quidnuncs, to matches against Scottish and Irish Universities.
-Women’s cricket is developing an increasingly high profile, with some players selected to be part of the MCCU scheme, and the annual University Match now taking place on the Nursery Ground at Lord’s.
+Women’s cricket is developing an increasingly high profile with the annual match against Oxford taking place at Lord’s until recent refurbishments resulted in the match being played elsewhere.
 Facilities for all cricketers have also improved dramatically with the opening of the new indoor cricket school at Fenner’s and Sports Science and Medicine support from Cambridge and ARU.

 Somehow, the Club still manages to maintain links with its glorious past while striving to create a bright future.
 Long may it continue!